JoshOrndorff/recipes/text/custom-rpc.md

 sc-rpc = '3.0'
 ```

 Now we're ready to write the `create_full` function we referenced from our service.
 The function is quoted in its entirety below.
-You ca see we add the
+This code is taken from `nodes/rpc-node/src/rpc.rs`.

 ```rust, ignore
 pub fn create_full<C, P>(